Should Florida schools stay closed? More than 25,000 people who signed this petition say ‘yes’

 RELATED: Have questions about online learning?
 So do teachers.
 Here’s how they’re figuring it out

+"They would literally be going back for two weeks," said Vanessa Brito, who created the petition.
+“It is completely unfair ... for the kids, the parents, the teachers – it’s a huge risk.”

 Supporters say returning too soon could “put our teachers at risk and exponentially propagate the virus.”
-While younger people appear to be less susceptible to the virus, they are not immune, say researchers.
+While younger people appear to be less susceptible to the virus, they are not immune, researchers say.
 They can also be asymptomatic carriers.

 RELATED: President Trump talks up Gov. DeSantis, Dr. Fauci refutes claim about deaths in people under 25

-Gov. DeSantis said last week a decision on how the state will proceed beyond May 1 had not yet been determined.
+Gov. Ron DeSantis said Tuesday a decision on how the state will proceed beyond May 1 had not yet been determined.

+The governor said he would be creating a task force for what he called "Phase 2," focused on how to re-open schools and businesses in the state.

+“It’s not just about going back to school at the end of May for a couple of weeks,” DeSantis said.
+"We’re talking about what the fall semester is going to look like for K through 12, what it's going to look like for our universities."

-The governor expressed his hope for students to be able to return to class in person, but only if it is safe.
-He also noted that dates when students across the state head back to the classroom could be decided on a county-by-county basis, as some areas are harder hit by the virus than others.
+Previously, DeSantis suggested that getting students back in class could be decided on a county-by-county basis, as some areas are harder hit by the virus than others.

 RELATED: Parents, teachers in Tampa Bay adjust to 'e-learning'

-His office did not immediately respond to questions from 10News about the petition.
+His office did not respond to questions from 10News about the petition.

+The president of Florida’s statewide teachers union sent a letter to DeSantis on Tuesday pleading to keep schools closed.

+"It's time to declare that students will continue learning at a distance for the rest of the 19-20 school year," said Florida Education Association president Fedrick Ingram.
+"As much as our students and educators want the opportunity to be back at our schools, returning prematurely will threaten the safety and well-being of all on campus."

 The latest models from the Institute for Health Metrics and Evaluation show Florida has not yet hit its peak in coronavirus deaths.
 Updated projections show cases are expected to peak in early May.